Tourism Australia's SEO Guide

 How to use search engine optimisation to increase visibility for your business

-Using SEO to increase visibility for your business
+Learn how to use SEO to increase visibility for your business.

 How to put your business on the map with great SEO

 How can you increase traffic to your website and attract more travellers?
 One of the most effective ways is with Search Engine Optimisation (SEO).
 If you’ve asked this question before – or you’re new to SEO and digital marketing – you’ve come to the right place.
 Read on to discover everything you need to know about the basics of SEO, why it’s important for the tourism industry and how you can make the most of it to benefit your business.

 What is SEO and why does it matter for tourism operators?